markmick-gh/ti84-python-kit/docs/book-outline.md

 This book is intended for science and engineering students, STEM instructors, and hobbyists interested in practical scientific programming on the TI-84 Plus CE Python calculator.
 It is designed for readers who already possess basic algebra skills and a willingness to experiment with Python programming, but who may not have prior software development experience.

 The material is especially appropriate for chemistry, physics, and engineering applications where small scientific utilities, formatted data displays, and menu-driven programs can enhance problem solving and laboratory work.
 The focus is not on teaching Python syntax alone, but on building usable scientific applications within the limitations of the TI-84 Python environment.
+Readers are expected to learn basic Python syntax from external introductory resources as needed; the emphasis of this book is on scientific application design and constrained scientific computing rather than general-purpose Python instruction.

 ---